3Oxygen3/TPRR-Script/README.md

 ## Description
 A simple tape farm for [The Pizzeria Roleplay Remastered](https://www.roblox.com/games/373513488/FNAF-TPRR-INTO-THE-PIT).
 The script requires a valid key to function, which changes weekly.

+## Executor Support
+JJSploit 🟢 [SCRIPT WAS TESTED USING THIS]
+Solara 🟢
+Wave 🟢
+Syn Z  🟢

+Others: Unknown but most likely

 ## Key System
 To use this script, you must obtain a key that will grant you access.
 The key is updated weekly, so you’ll need to join our Discord server to get the latest key.